 It is really important that you speak with them at the earliest opportunity as they can discuss any issues and help you to complete EC’s if you are struggling to meet deadlines, signpost you to the wellbeing and disability service, provide academic support or help to resolve issues by liaising with relevant members of staff or departments.

 If your attendance continues to drop, your school will send another email and invite you to an informal meeting.
 You will be given 5 working days’ notice of the meeting and you can ask an SU adviser to attend with you as support.
-This informal meeting is compulsory for International students on a Tier 4 visa and voluntary for Home and EU students.
+This informal meeting is compulsory for International students on a Student Visa and voluntary for Home and EU students.
 However, we strongly recommend that you attend this meeting so that your school can better understand any issues and provide support.
 Attending the meeting can also make the difference as to whether withdrawal is considered as an outcome later down the line